 As I said in the beginning: our journey is not about covering distances or about ticking off countries.
 We don’t care if we ever get to see Australia or Africa.
 If we do, one day, great.
 If not, so be it.
 We are traveling today and here, wherever that is.

-So, get yourself a drink and a snack, settle in your chair or on the couch, and follow our stories, of which you’ll find an overview here, at the speed with which we travel: slowly.
+So, get yourself a drink and a snack, settle in your chair or on the couch, and follow our stories at the speed with which we travel: slowly.

 Enjoy the ride!